 A vibrant theater thrives as the cornerstone of a historic downtown district lined with bustling shops, favorite restaurants, cocktail bars, and plenty of parking – all of whom benefit immeasurably from a season of sold-out shows.
 From creating new jobs, both within the theater and in surrounding businesses, to helping revitalize declining downtown districts, restoring these venues often results in saving much more than an historic structure.
 FTI works to help these struggling theaters and communities, to build a framework of support that will sustain these beloved structures, as well as the businesses and communities that surround them, for generations to come.

-Since its inception, FTI has collaborated on 10 preservation projects in theatres across Georgia.
-Its grant funds (totaling $215,000) have leveraged additional community investment in excess of $332,000.
-Preservation projects throughout Georgia have included the following:
+Since its inception, FTI has collaborated on ten preservation projects in theatres across Georgia.
+More than $360,000 in grant funds have supported preservation projects throughout Georgia, including the following:

 - The DeSoto Theatre in Rome received historic paint analysis and restoration of original paint and decorative plaster, which earned the theatre an award from the Georgia Trust for Historic Preservation in 2009.